tytso/xfstests-bld/Documentation/building-xfstests.md

 To set up a Debian build chroot, run the `setup-buildchroot` script.
-`setup-buildchroot` will invoke `debootstrap` to bootstrap a minimal Debian Stretch system into a directory (by default a subdirectory of `/chroots/`), then set it up for use with `schroot` and install into it all the Debian packages needed for the build.  `setup-buildchroot` must be run as root, since it needs root permission to run
+`setup-buildchroot` will invoke `debootstrap` to bootstrap a minimal Debian system into a directory (by default a subdirectory of `/chroots/`), then set it up for use with `schroot` and install into it all the Debian packages needed for the build.  `setup-buildchroot` must be run as root, since it needs root permission to run